 Gary Hansen.
 Age 16.
 Suicide in Manitoba Province.
 Pulled out of school because of bullies in elementary years, was homeschooled, and returned to public high school, earning good grades.
 Gary restored a 20-year-old snowmobile to excellent condition and six boys taunted him in envy for nearly three months.
-The six boys attacked him and called him gay in public.
-He went home and hung himself without telling anyone about the atttack.
-Jennifer Laviolette, librarian of the local library, wrote a letter to the editor about bullying in the city, receiving many positive reations.
+The six boys attacked him and called him gay negatively in public.
+He went home and hung himself without telling anyone about the attack.
+Jennifer Laviolette, librarian of the local library, wrote a letter to the editor about bullying in the city, receiving many positive reactions.
 Petitions circulated to begin anti-bullying programs in Manitoba, which have begin to develop.

 Physical Symptoms of Being Bullied